Piracetam (2-Oxo-1-pyrrolidine-acetamide)

 Cognitive recovery after coronary bypass surgery

 Limited evidence that piracetam may improve short-term cognitive recovery after coronary bypass surgery.
-Notably, it was NOT effective in heart valve surgery patients — the benefit appears specific to certain post-surgical contexts rather than broad cognitive enhancement.
+Notably, it was not effective in heart valve surgery patients — the benefit appears specific to certain post-surgical contexts rather than broad cognitive enhancement.
 This is a niche clinical application, not a general nootropic indication.

 Sickle cell disease — clinical use in some countries